 Neurosurgery for mental disorder

 Neurosurgery (previously known as psychosurgery) is surgery on the brain.
 It is not recommended for treating OCD, but is very occasionally offered in severe cases, when other treatments have been unsuccessful.
-Neurosurgery is strictly regulated under the Mental Health Act, and can’t be given without consent.
+Neurosurgery is strictly regulated under the Mental Health Ordinance, and cannot be given without consent.